 - its US$29.4 billion Initial Public Offering on the Saudi Stock Exchange (Tadawul).
 At listing, Saudi Aramco's valuation was US$1.7 trillion, making it the world's most valuable public company.
 The underwriting syndicate consisted of 25 underwriters, led by Citi, Credit Suisse, Goldman Sachs, HSBC, J.P.
 Morgan, Bank of America, Morgan Stanley, NCB Capital and Samba Capital.

 Qatar Investment Authority, the sovereign wealth fund of the State of Qatar, in

-- the private offering by Empire State Realty Trust, Inc. (ESRT) (NYSE: ESRT), a real estate investment trust with office and retail properties in Manhattan and the greater New York metropolitan area (including the Empire State Building).
+- the private offering by Empire State Realty Trust, Inc. (ESRT) (NYSE: ESRT), a real estate investment trust with office and retail properties in Manhattan and the greater New York metropolitan area (including the Empire State Building); and